 - Pupils will have the skills to decode words, infer and retrieve information, predict, explain and summarise in order to be able to read fluently with a secure understanding of what they have read

-- Children in Year 1 will be in line or above national standard for phonic screening
+- The majority of children in Year 1 will be in line or above national standard for phonic screening

-- Children in Years 2 and 6 will be in line or above national standard for reading
+- The majority of children in Years 2 and 6 will be in line or above national standard for reading

 - Pupils will enjoy writing across a range of genres

 - Pupils of all abilities will be able to succeed in all English lessons because work will be appropriately scaffolded